Can a hyperbaric chamber slow aging? A clear review of telomeres, senescent cells, VO2 max, safety, soft chambers and when HBOT makes sense.

 A hyperbaric chamber does not replace habits.
 If sleep is poor, training is absent, alcohol is high, insulin resistance is progressing and food quality is weak, pressurized oxygen will not compensate for all of that.
 It may be useful, but it cannot do the work that belongs to lifestyle, metabolic health and cardiovascular risk control.

 Contraindications and precautions matter: untreated pneumothorax, some lung diseases, certain oncology drugs or treatments, acute respiratory infections, middle-ear problems and situations with high barotrauma risk.
 The most common adverse effects are ear or sinus discomfort.
-Rarely, oxygen toxicity, seizures or pulmonary complications can occur.
-This is why medical assessment is part of responsible use.
+Rarely, oxygen toxicity, seizures, hypoglycemia in people with diabetes treated with insulin or pulmonary complications can occur.

 How it fits inside a longevity program